Indonesian Most Common Texting Slang

 Example: “You’re always peering over my shoulder to see who I’m texting, can you not be so kepo” or “Dude it’s my problem, no need for you to be kepo.”

 Mantul stands for mantap betul, mantap means amazing and betul means very.
 So, mantul means extremely good or awesome!
-This is a relatively new slang.
+This is an Indonesian slang that is relatively new .
 Therefore, maybe not all Indonesians know mantul.

 A: I got a scholarship to study abroad.